Skip to content

 Dabbler AI Orchestration

 An AI-led coding-session workflow for VS Code.
-Manage structured AI sessions, automatic cross-provider verification, cost tracking, and git-worktree-aware session-set state — all from the activity bar.
+Manage structured AI sessions, automatic cross-provider verification, cost tracking, and git-worktree-aware session-set state — all from the activity bar, in two tiers that let you trade API spend against your own attention.

 What you get

-• Cost-minded routing.
-Every reasoning task (code review, analysis, documentation, end-of-session verification) goes through the AI router, which picks the cheapest capable model per task and escalates only when needed.
+• Cost-minded routing (Full tier).
+On the Full tier, reasoning tasks (code review, analysis, documentation, end-of-session verification) go through the AI router, which picks the cheapest capable model per task and escalates only when needed.
 Real projects we tested measured 73% savings vs Opus-only on a CLI/library project (990 routed calls) and 32% savings on a UI app with UAT/E2E gates (370 calls).
 Two sample reports ship in the GitHub repo.
+The Lightweight tier skips the router entirely — that's the $0 column in the table above.

-• Cross-provider verification, every session.
-Each session ends with an independent verification by a model from a different provider than the one that did the work.
-The verifier returns structured JSON; disagreements surface for human adjudication rather than being silently merged or dismissed.
+• Cross-provider verification at every session close.
+On the Full tier it's automatic: a model from a different provider than the one that did the work reviews the session and returns a structured verdict; disagreements surface for human adjudication rather than being silently merged or dismissed.
+On the Lightweight tier the same step is a copyable review prompt you paste into a second AI chat and a verdict you record yourself.

 Get started